James Gunn to direct ‘Superman: Legacy,’ aiming for 2025

 “Superman: Legacy,” which Gunn also wrote, is also set for a July 11, 2025, he and his co-chair and fellow CEO of DC Studios Peter Safran announced Wednesday.

-The film, Gunn said, deals with the superhero’s journey to make sense of both his aristocratic Kryptonian heritage and his small town, midwestern upbrining as Clark Kent.
+The film, Gunn said, deals with the superhero’s journey to make sense of both his aristocratic Kryptonian heritage and his small town, midwestern upbringing as Clark Kent.

+The legacy of Superman has been somewhat fraught recently.
+In October, Henry Cavill announced that he would be returning to the role starting with a cameo in “Black Adam.”
+Two months later, though, Cavill was back on social media with the news that he was out.

+“This news isn’t the easiest, but that’s life,” Cavill wrote.
+“The changing of the guard is something that happens.
+I respect that.
+James and Peter have a universe to build.”

 “It has been a long road to this point,” Gunn wrote on Twitter Wednesday.
 “I was offered Superman years ago – I initially said no because I didn’t have a way in that felt unique and fun and emotional that gave Superman the dignity he deserved. … Then a bit less than a year ago I saw a way in.”